ReDI-School/js-berlin-2020-fall/lesson3.md

 A ticket to watch the movie *The Joker* costs 8€, how much do we have to pay in total?
 <!-- .element: class="fragment" -->

-Saskia and I volunteered to pay for the tickets, how much each one pays?
+Saskia and I volunteered to pay for the tickets, how much do we each have to pay?
 <!-- .element: class="fragment" -->